vikrantdeveloper/Tech_Talk_Codes/Autonomous_car_script/README.md

 4. In the script , the client is "Vikrant" and subscribe topic is "hello".
 5. Download picamera module in raspberry pi

-# Introduction
-The robot moves autonomously and can be controlled manually as well.
-Video streaming can be viewed on a video media by the link local http link :- 192.168.1.1.